Skip to main content

 Your portfolio is down.
 A token you bought at £2,000 is worth £400.
 That DeFi protocol you ape'd into pulled the rug.
 Your LP position bled out to impermanent loss.
+Most people miss this: those losses are worth money, but only if you report them correctly.

 When does a crypto loss arise?

 A capital loss arises when you dispose of a crypto-asset and the proceeds are less than the allowable cost.
-A disposal means selling, swapping, spending, or removing liquidity — anything where you give up a token in exchange for something else.
+A disposal means selling, swapping, spending, or removing liquidity: anything where you give up a token in exchange for something else.

 Disposal proceeds (GBP value at time of disposal)